Orckestra/BetterRetail/README.md

 Q: After the deployment is completed, on the main website page, the product categories have not appeared

 A: The deployment process installing the C1 package `Orckestra.Composer.C1.PreConfiguration`.
 During this package installation the product categories are creating.
 If you provide a deployment in a place with existing files, the categories might not be re-created because the package is already installed.
+There are 2 options how to handle this.
-To re-create the categories, you need to remove the `Orckestra.Composer.C1.PreConfiguration` package.
-To do this:
+A1.
+You can re-create the categories.
+To do this, remove the `Orckestra.Composer.C1.PreConfiguration` package in the following way:
 - Go to the admin section of the web site: *https://{website hostname}/Composite/top.aspx*
 - Login with your username and password
 - On the left side panel, click on the `System` icon <img src="https://user-images.githubusercontent.com/57723696/147662749-9933346c-bb25-49cd-9595-feccb7e19fbf.png" style="width:20px;"/>